rpcme/aws-cloud-and-xilinx-workshop/Lab4.md

 9. In the AWS Console select "Action" and "Deploy" to update the Ultra96 with the new Lambda function and associated FPGA update placed in S3.

 # Outcomes
+In this lab we used AWS Greengrass to deploy a new machine learning application to a running control system in the Ultra96 platform.

 # Learning More About These Concepts